If your research project is producing workflows, they should be registered in WorkflowHub:

 You uploaded a Workflow to a Team and now want to add it to another Team, maybe in a different Space:

-2. Select Manage Workflow from the “Actions” drop down menu.
+from the “Actions” drop down menu. - In the

-3. In the Manage Workflow pop-up, select the Team that you would like to add to
+pop-up, select the Team that you would like to add to - Click the

 Moving a workflow from one Team to another